petarmaksimov/konveyor-demo/Readme.md

 ## Next Steps

 If container build artifacts are detected/created by Move2Kube, scripts to build them locally are put in "./scripts" directory.
-For production image build, use the CI/CD pipelines in "./deploy/cicd" directory.
+For production image build, use the CI/CD pipelines in "./deploy/cicd" directory!

 For deployment, use the artifacts in "./deploy" directory.